Drug Use

 Another helpful behavioral therapy for fentanyl addiction is motivational interviewing.
 During this type of therapy, the counselor helps the individual to uncover their mixed feelings about stopping taking fentanyl and changing their lifestyle.

 No matter how bad an addiction to fentanyl or another opioid may be, it’s vital to realize that there are effective treatments and you or your loved one can recover.
 At Caron, we believe that everyone deserves a chance to recover from addiction.
-We offer Comprehensive Addiction Treatment and Recovery For Life.
+We offer transformational care and lifelong recovery.
 Call us today at 1-800-854-6023 or contact us online.

 Take the next step: